PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 ```

 The provided JSON message is used to update the metadata associated with a specific dataset.
 It contains comprehensive information about the sample, acquisition process, object details, and processing parameters to ensure accurate tracking and reproducibility of the dataset.

-**Metadata Configuration Fields for `config` action (on `imager\image` topic):**
+The following tables describe the various fields in the `config` struct:

-#### Sample Information
+Sample information:
-This table includes details about the sample being processed, such as project name, sample identifier, and sampling conditions.

 | Field                            | Type    | Description                             |
 |----------------------------------|---------|-----------------------------------------|